plus-n-boots/plus-n-boots-bot/readme.md

 You can try plus-n-boots out by raising an issue on the [try-me-out repository](https://github.com/plus-n-boots/try-me-out).
 The bot considers +1, `:+1:` and `:thumbsup:` as a +1.

+### Hosted Instance

+If you'd prefer not to have to set up your own instance of plus-n-boots then stay tuned for a hosted instance which will only require you to add the bot as collaborator on your organisation/repository.

+### Dedicated Instance

+If you'd prefer to handle things yourself then follow the instructions below.

 ### Dependencies

 * [CouchDB](https://couchdb.apache.org/)